The-Flash-Report/saasflashreport/README.md

     ```

 4.  **Set up Environment Variables:**
     The `aggregator.py` script requires API keys for some of its data sources.
 These should be set as environment variables.
-Create a `.env` file in the `promptwire` directory (ensure this file is in your `.gitignore` and not committed) or set them directly in your shell:
+Create a `.env` file in the `saasflashreport` directory (ensure this file is in your `.gitignore` and not committed) or set them directly in your shell:
     ```bash
     export NEWS_API_KEY="YOUR_NEWS_API_KEY"
     export PERPLEXITY_API_KEY="YOUR_PERPLEXITY_API_KEY"
     export REDDIT_CLIENT_ID="YOUR_REDDIT_CLIENT_ID"
     export REDDIT_CLIENT_SECRET="YOUR_REDDIT_CLIENT_SECRET"
-    export REDDIT_USER_AGENT="YOUR_REDDIT_USER_AGENT" # e.g., "web:promptwire:v0.1 (by /u/yourusername)"
+    export REDDIT_USER_AGENT="YOUR_REDDIT_USER_AGENT" # e.g., "web:saasflashreport:v0.1 (by /u/yourusername)"
     ```
     *   If an API key is not set, the corresponding source will be skipped (a warning will be printed).